Ekliptor/cashp/README.md

 Defaults to BasicHttpAgent, but you should use a better one according to your PHP setup.
 * `$exchangeRateExpirationMin = 60` - How long the crawled exchange rate shall stay in cache.
 Currently rates are not saved beyond script execution.
 * `$httpTimeoutSec = 10` - The timeout for HTTP requests to the REST API backend.
 * `$blockchainApiImplementation = "BitcoinComRestApi"` - The REST API backend implementation to use.
-Allowed values: BitcoinComRestApi
+Allowed values: BitcoinComRestApi|BchdProtoGatewayApi|SlpDbApi

 #### ExchangeRate class